KAIZN-io/Voy/README.md

 <a name="cli"></a>
 # Working with the Command Line Interface
 This app comes with a custom Command Line Interface (CLI).
 To use it, you first need to install the app as a package:
-- Enter you virtual env with `. ./venv/bin/activate`
+- Enter you virtual env with `. venv/bin/activate`
-- Run `pip3 install -e .` to install the app as a python package int he virtual env
+- Run `pip3 install -e .` to install the app as a python package in the virtual env
-- You can now run commands with the `flask-auth-ap` command.
+- You can now run commands with the `voy` command.

-Fun fact: The `flask-auth-app` command can be used the same way as the `flask` command.
-You can for example start the app with `flask-auth-app run`.
+Fun fact: The `voy` command can be used the same way as the `flask` command.
+You can for example start the app with `voy run`.

 The CLI also allows us to add custom commands.
-One of such is `flask-auth-app hello-world`.
+One of such is `voy hello-world`.
 Later on we want to enable a password reset via the command line.

 <a name="biology_analogon"></a>